 Read on to learn more about this condition.

-Infantile spasms is a disorder caused by a brain abnormality or injury that can occur before or after birth.
-According to the Child Neurology Foundation, 70 percent of infantile spasms have a known cause.
-Causes may include things like:
+Infantile spasms are a kind of disorder caused by a brain abnormality or injury in your baby that can occur before or after birth.
+Known causes may include things such as:

 - brain tumors